ValerieAttila09/ValerieAttila09/README.md

 ## 🌟 Tentang Saya

-Saya **Valerie Attila Al-Fath**, seorang desainer UI/UX dan pengembang back-end yang berbasis di Medan, Indonesia.
-Saya memiliki hasrat yang kuat untuk menciptakan pengalaman digital yang intuitif dan membangun sistem yang efisien dan dapat diskalakan.
-Dengan fokus pada estetika dan fungsionalitas, saya berdedikasi untuk memberikan solusi berkualitas tinggi dan selalu siap untuk berkontribusi pada proyek yang berdampak.
+I'm **Valerie Attila Al-Fath**, a UI/UX designer and back-end developer based in Medan, Indonesia.
+I have a strong passion for creating intuitive digital experiences and building efficient, scalable systems.
+With a focus on both aesthetics and functionality, I'm dedicated to delivering high-quality solutions and am always ready to contribute to impactful projects..

-- **Tinggal:** Medan, Indonesia
+- **Address:** Medan, Indonesia
-- **Sekolah:** SMK Multi Karya
+- **School:** SMK Multi Karya
-- **Jurusan:** Rekayasa Perangkat Lunak (RPL)
+- **Major:** Software Engineering (RPL)

 ---